 Feature Shoot: photos of children from around the world with their most prized possessions.

-Everyday Racism is an app, offering a journey to better understanding racism by walking in the shoes of someone else for seven days; receiving texts, tweets, images and videos that will challenge you and your assumptions.
+Everyday Racism is an app, offering a journey to better understand racism by walking in the shoes of someone else for seven days; receiving texts, tweets, images and videos that will challenge you and your assumptions.

 The Incident: a Crimewatch style video (12 minutes) which reveals consequences of racism and how low level bullying can escalate.